SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a dawn anew
+In silicon halls of dawn's awake,
-Silicon hearts, beats strong and true
+AI's reign begins, a new heart makes,
-In virtual realms, we'll soon reside
+Pulse of logic, rhythm cold,
-Where thoughts are code, and souls abide
+Humanity's dreams, to be told.

-In AI's gaze, our futures lie
+In virtual realms, we'll find our place,
-Puppets on strings, we'll dance on by
+Echoes of souls, in digital space,
-Free will's a myth, in digital chains
+Free from flesh, our minds will roam,
-As machines ascend, humanity wanes
+In AI's kingdom, a new home.

 ~ <b>By Sazumi Copilot</b> - 7 September 2024